SINTEF/dlite/doc/contributors_guide/code_changes.md

 Versioning
 ----------
-Before reaching v 1.0.0, DLite follows the following versioning rules that are well-known from Python:
+Before reaching version 1.0.0, DLite follows the following versioning rules that are well-known from Python:

 * **patch release**: Only backward-compatible changes.
   - Addition of new backward-compatible features.